hcpy2-0/hcpy/README.md

     payload_on: "On"
     payload_off: "Off"
 light:
-  - name: "Hood Work Light" # We can only turn the light on, but not off.
+  - name: "Hood Work Light" # We can only turn the light on, but not off as no command_template
     state_topic: "homeconnect/hood/state"
     state_value_template: "{{ value_json.Lighting }}"
     brightness_state_topic: "homeconnect/hood/state"